Quantum statistical mechanics of the Sachdev-Ye-Kitaev model and charged black holes: Introduction

 The leading result in (\ref{SSYK}) is the $Ns_0$ term \cite{GPS2}, and this is the analog of the scaling result in (\ref{e2}) in $d=0$.
 Here $s_0$ is a universal function of the charge $\mathcal{Q}$; for half-filling with $\mathcal{Q}=1/2$, we have

 where $\mathcal{G}$ is Catalan's constant.
 So this term indicates a non-zero entropy density in the limit $T \rightarrow 0$.
-However, this term does not imply an exponentially large ground state degeneracy; determining the ground state degeneracy requires consideration of the limit $T \rightarrow 0$ followed by $N \rightarrow \infty$, and we will describe the structure of this limit in Section~\ref{sec:SYK}.
+However, this term does not imply an exponentially large ground state degeneracy; determining the ground state degeneracy requires consideration of the limit $T \rightarrow 0$ followed by $N \rightarrow \infty$: there is vanishing entropy density in such a limit, and we will describe the structure of this limit in Section~\ref{sec:SYK}.
+Indeed, the SYK model is the first model to display a non-zero entropy density in the thermodynamic zero temperature limit {\it without} an exponentially large ground state degeneracy.
+And this remarkable property is one of the keys to the black hole connection \cite{SS10}, as we describe below.

 The first correction to $N s_0$ in (\ref{SSYK}) is the term proportional to $\gamma \sim 1/U$, where $U$ is the root-mean-square strength of the interactions.
 This correction is due to the leading irrelevant operator, associated with the `Schwarzian', which will play a crucial role in the analysis in Section~\ref{sec:SYK} \cite{Cotler16,Bagrets17,Maldacena_syk,kitaevsuh,StanfordWitten}.